 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

 Try this flavorful and filling Leek, Potato, and Asparagus Frittata for a late Sunday brunch or a light lunch.
-You will love this recipe made with fresh asparagus, eggs, and feta cheese.
+You will love this recipe made with leeks, fresh asparagus, eggs, potatoes, and feta cheese.

 Frittatas are super flexible and you can use a variety of ingredients from vegetables, to ham, sausage, and bacon, to different cheese.

-This frittata uses some of my favorite ingredients including potatoes, leeks, feta cheese, and sundried tomatoes.
+This potato asparagus frittata uses some of my favorite ingredients including leeks, feta cheese, and sundried tomatoes.

 The base of a frittata is eggs and milk.
 You can add a variety of vegetables, but for this recipe, I chose asparagus, potatoes, sun-dried tomatoes, and leeks.

 The remainder of the ingredients helps flavor the dish including minced garlic, basil, and rosemary.
 Season with black pepper and add feta cheese for a salty bite.

 There are a few steps to preparing this asparagus leek potato frittata and having a partner to help makes it more fun.

 For this recipe, you will need an oven-safe frying pan (#ad) or skillet.